Diabetes (diabetes mellitus)

 Type 1:

-Diabetes because the body does not produce insulin, so patients need daily insulin injections to control blood sugar levels.
-Type 1 diabetes occurs in children and adolescents and their development is rapid.
+not produce insulin, so patients need daily insulin injections to control blood

 Type 2:

-In type 2 diabetes, the pancreas produces insulin, but the body's cells do not respond normally.
-This type of diabetes is usually associated with obesity and some cases of pregnancy as well as a new outbreak of the age of 40 years.
+pancreas produces insulin, but the body's cells do not respond normally.
+This type of diabetes is

 High blood sugar levels will eventually cause damage to blood vessels and nerves that lead to impaired function of the eyes, kidneys and nerves as well as increase the risk of heart attack, stroke and impotence.